houssem-o/automl_repo/README.md

 **We include these logs as testing on Google Colab showed that running the full experiments took a long time, either on GPU or CPU.
 We are currently working on optimizations and improvements, but in our testing the pretraining procedure would take more than 3 hours on a Google Colab GPU, versus 30 minutes on the M1 Pro.
 As this might be too long in practice, we include these logs for the full procedure (1000 pretraining epochs), and provide code to run smaller scale experiments, which we detail in the following section.**

 #### Code
 Here, we provide the commands to run the experiments.
-Run `cd automl_repo` once before these commands.
+These should be run from inside the `automl_repo` folder.
 ##### MLP experiments
 `python -m experiments.nasbench_201.run_search
        [--experiment-name EXPERIMENT_NAME]